user-none/isiteaster/README.md

 The application written in Python using Flask.
 It is a traditional web app where the back end drives a templated front end.

-If it's not Easter, the application will show a sad face and state the date of the next Easter day.
-If it is Easter, the app will show a happy face and state that it is Easter.
+If it's not Easter, the application will show a sad face and states the day Easter will next fall on.
+If it's Easter, the app will show a happy face and state that it's Easter.

 ## 3rd Party Services